pwolthausen/k8s-workshops/8-live-debugging/Questions.md

 ## GKE specific

-0. Deploy a cluster using `cluster1.yaml` manifest.
-This will fail, can you explain why and how this can be avoided?

-    gcloud deployment-manager deployments create cluster1 --config cluster1.yaml
+0. Try to create a standard non-vpc native cluster in either VPC.
+Does this fail, if so, why?

 1. My `hippo` cluster worked fine with 2 nodes, I need to add one but it won’t work, why?